alanbarretto/multiuser-blog/Readme.md

-#Alan's Multiuser Blog
+# Alan's Multiuser Blog

 Alan's Multiuser Blog is a project from Udacity's Full-Stack Developer's course.
-It is an app where users can log in or create a new account then compose, edit, like, comment on, and/or delete blog posts.
+It is an app where users can create a new account or log in with an existing account, then compose blog posts with options to edit, like, comment on, and/or delete them.
 The project is built using the Google App Engine as its framework.

+---

-##Getting Started
+## Getting Started

-You don't have to download the code in order to run the app.
-You can simply click on this link:  insert link here to sample the app.
-If you are a new user, simply click on the "Signin" link to create an account.
+Downloading the code is not required in order to run the app.
+You can simply click on this link:  https://udacity-blog-project-162902.appspot.com.
+If you are a new user, simply click on the "Signin" or "Signup" link to create an account.
+Returning users can click on the "Log in" link and enter your user name and password.

 If you prefer to run it on a local server, follow these steps: